|:||Coriandrum sativum L|

 DESCRIPTION:Coriander is a yearly herb with powerfully fragrant that grows to about 90 cm tall.
 It has big shining green leaves with umbels of little colorless or pale-pink blossoms.
 The seeds of plant are organically cultivated and are "Indian Organic Certified".

-AROMATIC SUMMARY / NOTE / STRENGTH OF AROMA:Coriander Essential Oil has a slightly sweet, spicy, herbaceous smell similar to that of Cilantro, offering a middle note with a medium aroma.
+AROMATIC SUMMARY / NOTE / STRENGTH OF AROMA:Coriander Organic Oil has a slightly sweet, spicy, herbaceous smell similar to that of Cilantro, offering a middle note with a medium aroma.

 BLENDS WITH:This oil blends particularly well with bergamot, cinnamon, ginger, grapefruit, lemon, neroli and orange.